ChefYeshpal/webapp-farmingsim/README.md

 # webapp-farmingsim

 Welcome to farming simulator!!!!
 In here, you're a very simple farmer who needs to buy the other land and **DOMINATE THE FARMING INDUSTRY!!!**.
 Just farm, sell, and buy!!!!.
-This is a game for week 6 of Siege[siege.hackclub.com], and this weeks theme is "Grid".
-So naturally, this fits the theme because of the grid like pattern of the land plots, and how the user has to farm in a grid like pattern (I have such a big big brain...)
+This is a game for week 6 of [Siege](https://sieg.hackclub.com/), and this week's theme is "Grid".
+So naturally, this fits the theme because of the grid-like pattern of the land plots, and how the user has to farm in a grid-like pattern (I have such a big big brain...)

 ## How to play?